OLD SOLDIERS GROUP ONE

 Another photo of your hero sent by Phil Carthage.

 Still another photo of Brad Pitt sent by Phil Carthage.

 Captain (later Major) Ron Piche on the left.
-He was the aircraft commander/pilot for MG John Hay on the Longhorn 77 was I was the gunner.
+He was the aircraft commander/pilot for MG John Hay on the Longhorn 77.
+I was the gunner for the general.

 This photo was sent by Bruce Nunziata.
 He flew on the Longhorns in 67-68 for commanding officers of the First Infantry Division, Second Brigade in Di An Vietnam.
 They were Colonel Thebeau and Colonel Allen.
 Call sign was Dagger Longhorn 2.